-1: First exposure - initial response upon seeing the work for the first time.
+1: Initial exposure – gut and intuitive response upon seeing the work for the first time.

 2: Description - identifying the subject matter in the work and elements employed by the artist to express it.